Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

 For this reason, I request that you attend your mother’s funeral.
 You can avoid viewing her body if you want but make sure you attend her funeral.

-Forgive your Abusive Mother
+Forgive your Mother and Attend her Funeral

 Your abusive mother will meet God for judgment for what she did to you.
 It is God who gave your mom the responsibility to take care of you.